“He occupies the role of the passionate observer,

 emotionally invested in the lives of the everyday, desperate characters around him.”

-His poetic storytelling style has earned him comparisons to Springsteen, Tom Waits, Justin Townes Earle and Leonard Cohen.
+His poetic storytelling style has earned him comparisons to Springsteen, Tom Waits, Kathleen Edwards and Justin Townes Earle.
 Since 2008 he’s performed in cafes, clubs, bars, theaters, festivals, book stores, record shops and radio stations throughout the US & Canada.
 In 2015 he caught the ear of Oystermouth Radio in Swansea, Wales and was invited to co-headline his first tour abroad throughout the UK & Ireland, performing in legendary venues including the Castle Hotel (Manchester) and Bruxelles (Dublin).
 In 2017 he performed a two night residency in Reykjavik, Iceland where he shared the stage with two of the country’s most acclaimed troubadours, Svavar Knutur and Sveinn Gudmundsson.